This Super-Colorful NYC Home Is Full of Brilliant Little IKEA Storage Hacks

 Name: Dinah Eke, her husband, and children, Max (almost 4) and Zack (almost 2)

 Step inside Dinah Eke’s Long Island City home and you’re immediately greeted with vivid colors and eye-catching prints throughout the cheerful interior.
 On closer inspection, the kaleidoscopic space, thoughtfully designed by Dee, is an orderly and efficient haven for the lifestyle blogger, her husband, and their two little boys.
 “I’ve always been focused on organizing the space and less so on how pretty it looks,” says Dee.

-All of that changed last year, when the pandemic forced us all to fixate on every (mostly annoying) aspect of our home.
+All of that changed in 2020, when the pandemic forced us all to fixate on every (mostly annoying) aspect of our home.
 Dee, a pharmaceutical researcher by day, started leaning into decorating and marrying her eye for color with her knack for functionality.
 “We maximize the hell out of the space,” she says, laughing.
 She also fearlessly tackled DIYs that most of us would turn to the pros for.

 Here, Dee shows us how to artfully wrangle toys, get savvy with our space, and most importantly, bring in joy during the process.